beccaharris/project-2/README.md

 # The Barking Lot
 The purpose of this app is to match users with the dog breed that will likely best fit their lifestyle and wants in a dog.
 To be matched with a breed, users have to sign up.
 They will then be asked to take a short survey.
 The results of their survey will be compared against different dog breed characteristics and will match the user and dog breed accordingly.
 Once matched with a breed, users will be able to search local pet shelters to find dogs that fit the description.
-If someone just wants to browse available pets in the area, they can go straight to the "Pets" link from the home page and do not have to be logged in.
+If someone just wants to browse available pets in the area, they can go straight to the "Pets" link from the home page and do not have to be logged in. <br><br>
+<a href="https://protected-escarpment-27266.herokuapp.com/">Check it out on Heroku!</a>

 ## Getting Started